Tabrizian/tabrizian.github.io/_pages/about.md

 ---

 I'm Iman Tabrizian senior student at Amirkabir University of Technology - the mother of Iran industrial universities.
+My research interests are Internet of Things, Cloud Orchestration and Software Defined Networking.
+Currently, I'm providing solutions for the logistics department of IKCO - leading car producing company in Iran.